storj/docs/app/node/commercial-node/dashboard/page.md

 ### Connect Prometheus to your Grafana instance

-In order to view the metrics data in Grafana, you'll need to create a new Prometheus data source.
+To view the metrics data in Grafana, you'll need to create a new Prometheus data source.

 1. Click **Add new connection** from the left sidebar under connections.
    ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/grafana-add-new-data-source.png)